 While I enjoyed seeing the San Francisco Church and palafitos, my overall impression of Castro was that it’s more industrialized and run down than other parts of Chiloé Island.
 Being the capital of the island, it also has the largest population.

-Castro definitely deserves a pass through.
+Castro definitely deserves a pass-through.
 However, especially if you’re renting your own vehicle, you’ll be able to find more attractive areas in the countryside of Chiloé Island.

 Dalcahue is tied with Puñihuil as my favorite place on Chiloé Island.
 This charming seaside town is the quintessential image I had of the island.
 Most of Dalcahue’s attractions are along the seaside boardwalk.
-Here, you’ll find picture-perfect views of boats along the shore, ceviche sold at local stands and an artisan market.
+Here, you’ll find picture-perfect views of boats along the shore, ceviche sold at local stands, and an artisan market.
 Heading a block inland, you’ll come to the main plaza with…its church, of course!

 While meandering around Dalcahue, I stumbled across another gem.
 A crooked house!

 In order to get to this house, walk to the end of the block behind the church on San Martin Street.
 Then, take a left onto Ramon Freire.
-The house is located three buildings down on the left hand side (after Punto Market).
+The house is located three buildings down on the left-hand side (after Punto Market).
 Slightly further down to the right you’ll see the outdoor bus “terminal.”
 However, you can grab a bus anywhere along the oceanfront boulevard in Dalcahue.

 If you’re exploring Chiloé Island using public transportation, Dalcahue is an easy side trip from Castro.
 In Castro, you’ll need to go to the “Terminal Rural de Castro.”
-When you arrive to this terminal, walk past the ticket counters and out to the buses.
+When you arrive at this terminal, walk past the ticket counters and out to the buses.
 The indoor ticket counters are only for longer distance buses.
 Dalcahue is about 25 minutes from Castro and you’ll be able to pay your driver directly.

 Make sure to get on a bus that reads Dalcahue por Pukeman.
 This will get you to where you need to be in the shortest time possible.
 The bus costs 800 pesos and runs every 20 minutes.
 You can tell your driver to let you off at “La Feria” (the artisan market) although getting off anywhere along the boardwalk will do.

 Chiloé Island is filled with charming places to explore.
 Visiting by car will give you the most flexibility, but bus connections are frequent if you visit the island by public transportation.
-I hope this post has given you more insight on how to visit Chiloé Island.
+I hope this post has given you more insight into how to visit Chiloé Island.